 CISA plays a key role in ensuring federal, state, local, tribal and territorial agencies have the necessary plans, resources, and training needed to support operable and advanced interoperable emergency communications.

 CISA plays a role in supporting response efforts by ensuring that its stakeholders have the tools needed to communicate during steady state and emergency operations.
-CISA manages priority telecommunications programs that support emergency communications and restoration.
+CISA manages priority telecommunications programs that support emergency communications and communications restoration.
 Following response efforts, CISA works with its stakeholders and regional personnel to document best practices and lessons learned to promote improvements in emergency communications during future events.

 Sign Up to Receive the Emergency Communications Updates

 CISA provides updates on emergency communications policies, technology developments, local exercises, grant programs, and other items of interest for the NS/EP and emergency responder community.
 Please click here to sign up to receive Emergency Communications updates.

 For additional information, please contact the Emergency Communications Division at ECD@cisa.dhs.gov.